-Pacifiers are sometimes very helpful for calming baby during these sessions.
-I encourage you to bring one just for your time in the studio, even if you choose not to give them to baby on a regular basis.
+Pacifiers can be very helpful for calming baby during these sessions.
+I encourage you to bring one just for your time in the studio.
 They can make all the difference as newborns cannot self-soothe and mom can't be in every image to soothe them like at home.
 Remember that this is not a typical day for them and we may need that help.

 Stay relaxed!
-We work on your baby's time, and there is nothing that will happen that has not occurred in 10 years of newborn sessions.
+We work according to your baby's immediate needs, and there is nothing that will happen that has not occurred in 12 years of newborn sessions.
 I am well-versed in working with every baby situation.

 Do NOT stress out about your session.
 Babies pick up on our stress.
 It is normal for the baby to take 5-10 minutes to settle into a pose.
-If on the off chance baby is having a bad day, I can tell this in the first 30-45 minutes of the session, and we would just reschedule for another day...no big deal.
-I don't encounter this situation very often (twice in ten years), but I want you to know we have a plan in place!
+If baby is having a bad day, I can tell this in the first 30 minutes of the session, and we would just reschedule for another day...no big deal.
+I don't encounter this situation very often (twice in 12 years), but I want you to know we have a plan in place!

 Dress baby in something easy to get off that does not go over their head.

 We begin with a series of images with mom, dad, and baby.
 We include siblings if they are present.
 Next, we move on to baby images and usually spend a little time with feeding and cuddling.
 Patience is critical during this part of the session.
 Once the baby is asleep, the session will flow more quickly.